Documentation

 Auto-escalation: If an "Order Soon" item's Order By date becomes more than 3 days overdue, skubird automatically bumps it to Critical.
 This prevents items from sitting in the "soon" bucket after the window has already closed.

 Click any product name in the dashboard to open its detail page.
-Here you'll find:
+The page is split into two columns:

 Product Details